 Housing and related welfare facilities are designed to make life comfortable for residents from a wide range of nationalities, backgrounds and age-groups.
 The buildings are designed to suit the climate and environment of the campus, within the limits of the budget available for their development.

 25.1.4 All academic members of the University population are eligible to apply for residence in on-campus housing.
-Senior Level Executives are also eligible to live on campus, but administrative staff are offered on-campus housing only by exception.
+Executives are also eligible to live on campus, but administrative staff are offered on-campus housing only by exception.

 Residents are responsible for all utility costs incurred in their apartments or houses.